bitfinexcom/hypercore-logs/README.md

   --key, -k      feed public key, use either hex string or path to file
                                                              [string] [required]
-  --datadir, -d  feed data directory, if ommited RAM memory will be used[string] --tail         tail the log file                                     [boolean] --start        feed read start, ignored in case if tail is specified, if
+  --datadir, -d  feed data directory, if ommited RAM memory will be used[string] --output, -o   log output directory or file, if not provided output will be
-                 negative it's considered from feed end                 [number]
+                 logged to console.                                     [string] --input-dir    when multiple files are logged input-dir is used to demultiplex file logs so each logged file has it's own  output file.
+In case if it's used together with output option then the output files would be the part without input-dir.
+In case if it's used together with console option then it would remove input-dir from console logged file prefixes                      [string] --console, -c  log output to console, if output provided and console ommited then output would be logged only in file!             [boolean] --tail         tail the log file                                     [boolean] --start        feed read start, ignored in case if tail is specified, if negative it's considered from feed end                 [number]